pingidentity/pingidentity-devops-getting-started/docs/addMOTD.md

 ## Test the MOTD file

 Test the new messages in the `motd.json` file using the `test-motd.sh` script.
-The script supplies the `JQ_EXPR` value used.
-This value should always match that used in the `09-build-motd.sh` (??
-Don't find this.) hook.
+The script supplies the `JQ_EXPR` value used to pass the message data to the Devops image.

 1. To test the `motd.json` file locally for our example use cases, from the `pingidentity-devops-getting-started/motd` directory, enter: